erthink/libmdbx/docs/_restrictions.md

   multiple processes in a lock-free manner and any locking is unwise due to a large overhead.

-  The "next" version of libmdbx (MithrilDB) will solve this issue.
+  The "next" version of libmdbx (\ref MithrilDB) will solve this issue.

   \note Workaround: Just make all programs using the database close it;
   the LCK-file is always reset on first open.

 2. Stale reader transactions left behind by an aborted program cause further writes to grow the database quickly, and stale locks can